Where should I go for Gorilla Trekking – Rwanda or Uganda? – Compare

 Uganda is keeping 600 USD Permit Prices until at least December 31, 2019.
 In spite of what you might read on many sites, “there are no longer “Discounted Gorilla Permits” for April, May, November, available in Uganda.
 That ended November 2017.

 When Comparing Gorilla Trekking – Uganda with Rwanda, you will find a multitude of inaccurate information regarding Gorilla Trekking and Mountain Gorillas regarding Rwanda and Uganda.

 We live here – we work here.
 We give you the straight scoop about Gorilla Trekking in both Countries.
 We also add some information about Gorilla Trekking in less Secure Virunga National Park in the Democratic Republic of Congo.

-Hopefully, it will help you to make the choice that is right for you when i comes to you preferences, financial ability, etc.
+Hopefully, it will help you to make the choice that is right for you when it comes to your preferences, financial ability, etc.

 Where is the Best Gorilla Trekking – Rwanda or in Uganda?

 Compare Rwanda with Uganda:

 If Rwanda has become the high-end Nordstroms gorilla tourism destination, Uganda has become the sort of T.J.
 Maxx of Gorilla Tourism in 2018,